henryubuntu/Data-Science/README.md

 This compilation is made also for those special people that are in our lives, they do not really need money, they always need care, specially truthful love and protection.

-I thank the next authors who with his books is achieved this compilation:
+Thanks to the next authors who with his books is achieved this compilation:

 Migrant & Seasonal Head Start
 Technical Assistance Center